ReggieVW/cvat-docs/manual/automatic_annotations.md

 # Semi automatic annotation person bounding boxes

 ## Tracking using SiamMask
 Open the task and use AI tools to start tracking an object.
-Draw a bounding box around an object, and sequentially switch through the frame and correct the restrictive box if necessary.
+Draw a bounding box around an object, and sequentially switch through the frame.
 Labeled objects are automatically tracked when you move to the next frame.

 <img src="https://user-images.githubusercontent.com/35894891/176134413-011a325d-f398-4890-9fd8-9aaeef26c1cf.png" width="600" height="400" />